pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 hope that wide out-of-order CPUs will hide most of the checking code, if it's simple enough.

-This concern (simple access to metadata) combined with our goal of avoiding in-band metadata lead to a
+This concern (access to metadata in few instructions) combined with our goal of avoiding in-band metadata lead to a
 [simple layout for each chunk's data and metadata](https://github.com/backtrace-labs/slitter/blob/7afb9781fd25b8cee62afa555b9d38f391131044/src/mill.rs#L6-L19).